 Ensuring Patient Safety:

-Dr. Walker agrees that one of the big selling points of the Hallmarq Standing Equine MRI is that it allows for the horse to be diagnosed without anesthesia and is therefore without risk to the patient.
+Dr Walker agrees that one of the big selling points of the Hallmarq Standing Equine MRI is that it allows for the horse to be diagnosed without anaesthesia and is therefore without risk to the patient.

-“There was a 2020 study by Byrne and coworkers in the Equine Veterinary Journal*, which compared the quality and diagnostic capability of a standing low-field versus an anesthetized low-field system, and those results give me confidence to say that the images we get from the Hallmarq system are of comparable quality to the already existing ‘down’ MRI.
-Because we don’t need to anesthetize the horse, some horse owners may prefer this method.”
+“There was a 2020 study by Byrne and coworkers in the Equine Veterinary Journal*, which compared the quality and diagnostic capability of a standing low-field versus an anaesthetised low-field system, and those results give me the confidence to say that the images we get from the Hallmarq system are of comparable quality to the already existing ‘down’ MRI.
+Because we don’t need to anaesthetise the horse, some horse owners may prefer this method.”

 She also noted that the exceptional support received from the Hallmarq team throughout the process is unmatched by other suppliers, in her experience.

-“Hallmarq stands by their customers with their Q-Care program, and they go way beyond just supplying a good product.”
+“Hallmarq stands by their customers with their Q-Care programme, and they go way beyond just supplying a good product.”